-Within thirty days after the adoption of this Ordinance and thereafter as terms expire or vacancies occur, the Board of Selectmen shall make appointments to a Board of Adjustment of five members conforming in duties to the provisions of Chapter 31 of the New Hampshire Revised Statutes Annotated 1955.
+The Board of Selectmen shall make appointments to a Board of Adjustment of five members conforming in duties to the provisions of Chapter 674:33 of the NH RSA as amended.
 Thereafter as terms expire or vacancies occur, the Board of Selectmen shall be responsible for filling vacancies and maintaining full membership on the Board of Adjustment.
-The Board of Adjustment here provided shall conform in membership and terms of office to the provisions of Section 37, New Hampshire Revised Statutes Annotated, 1955.
-In addition to the general powers granted, said Board of Adjustment by said Chapter 31, it may, in harmony with and subject to its provisions:
+The Board of Adjustment here provided shall conform in membership and terms of office to the provisions of Chapter 673:5 of the NH RSA as amended.
+In addition to the general powers granted, the Board of Adjustment by Chapter 673:5 of the NH RSA, may, in harmony with and subject to its provisions: